RoDoCode/enigma/README.md

 - __The Footer__

-  - The footer section includes links to the relevant social media sites for Love Running.
+  - The footer section includes links to relevant social media sites for Enigma .
 The links will open to a new tab to allow easy navigation for the user.
   - The footer is valuable to the user as it encourages them to keep connected via social media

 ![Footer](https://github.com/lucyrush/readme-template/blob/master/media/love_running_footer.png)